Friday, October 25, 2013

 Just saute a large onion, five garlic cloves and however much hot pepper you can stand.
 I think a good kick of heat really enhances this particular soup, and so I used a good-sized fresh chili.
 It would not have been ruined by the addition of another.

 Okay, I also threw in a few anchovy fillets, but most of you would rather be boiled in hot oil than eat an anchovy and so, well, don't.
-(The little fishes might not square with the veghead crowd either.)
+(The little fishes do not square with vegetarians either, and so please feel free to leave them out.)

 After the onions are softened, add a chopped up medium-size head of cabbage, along with a good dose of kosher salt and freshly ground black pepper.
 Cover the pot so that the cabbage can soften a bit before moving ahead.